stvkoch/powerVim/README.markdown

   - *\b* select buffer and key *Ctrl+o* and choise where you wan open selected buffer

+###NerdTree - Hot tip

+  - add new file or directory via nerdTree
+    - press *m*
+      - choise 'add a childnode' to add file or directory... follow instructions

 ## navigation and listing files

   -  *:e .* - show list files